DopplerHQ/kubernetes-operator/README.md

 In order for the operator to reload a deployment, three things must be true:

-- The deployment is in the same namespace as the managed Kubernetes secret
+- The deployment is in the same namespace as the managed secret
 - The deployment has the `secrets.doppler.com/reload` annotation set to `'true'` (string)
 - The deployment uses the managed secret